-This is Part 2 of my collaboration with SnapBox and may contain affiliate links – shop from your sofa and help support The Gathered Home!
+This is Part 2 of my collaboration with SnapBox and may contain affiliate links, which means if you make any purchases through those links I may receive a commission.
 I am committed to only partnering with products and companies I really and truly love, and I am thrilled to be able to give SnapBox a big thumbs up!
-Visit Part 1 here.

 In yesterday’s post, I shared a step by step tutorial for getting a vintage image ready for large-format printing and the details on having it printed as an enormous 36×54” fabric poster from SnapBox…

 Catch up on Part 1 right here: How to Prepare a Vintage Image for Large Format Printing

 One of the reasons I fell so in love with the fabric poster idea is that they are peel and stick – no messing around with spray adhesive or glues!

 SnapBox’s helpful fabric poster FAQs advise that they work best applied to smooth, untextured surfaces.
 The walls in our house have a very pronounced knockdown texture, so I knew I wouldn’t be applying the poster directly to the wall.

 I had the perfect image in my mind of the way I wanted to display the poster, but I couldn’t land on the right words to describe or Google my idea – I envisioned the poster mounted onto a smooth sheet of plywood with inset pieces of wood behind the plywood to float the piece of art away from the wall slightly, creating a 3D effect.

 As with most of my harebrained ideas where I don’t know quite where to start, I gave my dad a call.
 Thankfully, he was able to visualize what I wanted and help me create a plan to pull it off!